-The Central and Southern Province of the Society of Jesus recognizes that sexual abuse by a member of a religious community constitutes a profound violation of trust in human relationships and can cause devastating pain and damage for the abused and their families, the local communities involved, and the Church at large.
+The Jesuits of the U.S. Central and Southern Province of the Society of Jesus recognize that sexual abuse by a member of a religious community constitutes a profound violation of trust in human relationships and can cause devastating pain and damage for the abused and their families, the local communities involved, and the Church at large.
 We will strive to accompany with compassion those who have been hurt by sexual abuse.
-We will also respond pastorally to those accused of this misconduct.

 When an allegation is made against a Jesuit, the Central and Southern Province will seek to respond promptly and pastorally to the person bringing the allegation, and a Review Board will promptly investigate and respond to the allegation.

 In all circumstances we will always strive toward protection, healing, and reconciliation.

 - Protect children and other vulnerable persons (i.e. those incapable of looking after their own rights and interests) who are at risk of abuse

 - Respond promptly to anyone bringing an allegation of sexual abuse

 - Report allegations of sexual abuse to the appropriate civil authorities as required by civil law

 - Investigate allegations of abuse in cooperation with civil law, in accord with Church and Society law, and with respect and consideration for the rights of all persons involved.